Irish banking shares feel heat after Sinn Fein's strong election showing

-LONDON, Feb 10 (Reuters) - Ireland's main index fell as much as 1.2% on Monday morning dragged down by banks after Irish nationalists Sinn Fein secured almost a quarter of first-preference votes in a general election.
-Bank of Ireland and AIB Group were among the top fallers in Ireland, sliding about 5% and 3%, respectively in morning trading.
+LONDON/DUBLIN (Reuters) - Irish stocks <.ISEQ> fell as much as 1.3% on Monday, dragged down by banks, after left-wing party Sinn Fein secured almost a quarter of first-preference votes in a weekend general election.

-The left-wing party was ahead of the centre-right Fianna Fail and the Fine Gael party of Prime Minister Leo Varadkar at in an election analysts described as a seismic shift away from Ireland's century-old, centre-right duopoly.
-(Reporting by Thyagaraju Adinarayan, edited by Julien Ponthus)
+The left-wing party was ahead of the centre-right Fianna Fail and the Fine Gael party of Prime Minister Leo Varadkar in an election analysts described as a seismic shift away from Ireland's century-old, centre-right duopoly.